 Stock Options and Stock Appreciation Rights.
 Some of the stock options issuable under the Plan may constitute incentive stock options within the meaning of Section 422 of the Internal Revenue Code, while other options granted under the Plan may be non-qualified stock options.
 The Internal Revenue Code provides for tax treatment of stock options qualifying as incentive stock options that may be more favorable to employees than the tax treatment accorded non-qualified stock options.
 Generally, upon the exercise of an incentive stock option and the fair market value of the stock at the time of exercise is an item of tax preference that may require payment of an alternative minimum tax.
 On the sale of shares acquired by exercise of an incentive stock option or within one year from the date of exercise), any gain will be taxed to the optionee as long-term capital gain.
 No deduction is available to CXP upon the grant or exercise of an incentive stock option (although a deduction may be available if the employee sells the shares so purchased before the applicable holding period expires).
-Except with respect to death or disability of an optionee, an optionee has three months after termination of employment in which to exercise an incentive stock option and retain favorable tax treatment accorded incentive stock options.
-Such option would be treated as a non-qualified stock option instead.
+Except with respect to death or disability of an optionee, an optionee has three months after termination of employment (other than upon death or disability) cannot qualify for the tax treatment accorded incentive stock options.